 The trail leads you around Rosario Head and features views of Bowman Bay, Admiralty Inlet, Rosario Strait, the San Juan Islands, and on a clear day you can see the Olympic Mountains and Vancouver Island.

 You’ll find the easy trail back to the Maiden of Deception Pass near the middle of the head.
-To take a more challenging route, follow the trail to the west side.
+To take a more challenging route, follow the path to the west side.

 Travel tip: To visit the park, you’ll need to pay for a $ 10-day pass or purchase the $30 annual Discover Pass.
 For those that don’t want to pay, this park has space for two cars outside the gate.

-Sharpe Park and Montgomery-Duban Headlands
+Sharpe Park & Montgomery-Duban Headlands (0.75 miles)